swift-conductor/conductor-client-python/docs/worker.md

 Considering real use cases, the goal is to run multiple workers in parallel.
 Due to some limitations with Python, a multiprocessing architecture was chosen in order to enable real parallelization.

 You can write your workers independently and append them to a list.
-The `TaskHandler` class will spawn a unique and independent process for each worker, making sure it will behave as expected, by running an infinite loop like this:
+The `WorkerHost` class will spawn a unique and independent process for each worker, making sure it will behave as expected, by running an infinite loop like this:
 * Poll for a `Task` at Conductor Server
 * Generate `TaskResult` from given `Task`
 * Update given `Task` with `TaskResult` at Conductor Server